RocketMobster/warpcorereports/README.md

 The repository ignores accidental large artifacts and documents (e.g., screenshots, ZIP bundles, and large draft docs).
 If you need to share such assets, please attach them to releases rather than committing them to the repo.

+### Recovery Playbook

+If Git ever surprises you (rebase/reset/stash mishaps), see the PowerShell‑safe recovery steps in `docs/RECOVERY.md`.
+It covers reflog-based recovery, turning stashes into branches, rescuing dangling commits, restoring single files, and recommended safer defaults.

 ## Randomize Controls

 For quick exploration and fine-tuned randomness: